wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

     - **Username:** alex@pickup-taxis.com
     - **Password:** alex123

-Note the relevant tenant domain appended to the username of each user.
+Note the relevant tenant domain appended to the user name of each user.
 You have successfully configured two separate tenants for PickupEats and PickupTaxis with shared access to the dashboard application.